frappe/erpnext/docs/user/stock/docs.user.stock.sales_return.md

 #### Credit Note

-Once the Stock Entry is submitted, you can click on Make Credit Note  button and a new Journal Voucher will be created prefilled with the customer's account and Items' income account.
+Once the Stock Entry is submitted, you can click on Make Credit Note  button and a new Journal Voucher will be created pre-filled with the customer's account and Items' income account.

 ![Sales Return](img/sales-return-4.png)